 - Debug an application running somewhere else such as a customer site or in the cloud.

 No source code needs to be on your local machine to gain these benefits since the extension runs commands and other extensions directly on the remote machine.
 You can open any folder on the remote machine and work with it just as you would if the folder were on your own machine.

 You can connect to a running SSH server on:

-	While experimental ARMv7l support is available in VS Code - Insiders, some

-	extensions installed on ARMv7l devices may not work due the use of x86 native

-	code in the extension.
+While ARMv7l (AArch32) and ARMv8l (AArch64) support is available, some extensions installed on these devices may not work due to the use of x86 native code in the extension.

-	You can also click on the Remote "Quick Access" status bar item in the lower

-	left corner to get a list of the most common commands.
+You can also click on the Remote "Quick Access" status bar item in the lower left corner to get a list of the most common commands.

 For more information, please see the extension documentation.